Here is a blog introduction example from a post on finding a sales CRM (#1):

 Now let’s revisit the situation.

 You see an article about sales CRMs on your commute home from work.
-The headline piques your interest because you’re tired of the CRM your team is using (they’re not using it enough, a common problem) and you’re thinking about switching.
+You don’t have much time, but the headline piques your interest because you’re tired of the CRM your team is using (they’re not using it enough, a common problem) and you’re thinking about switching.

 It’s one of 400 other things you’re thinking of doing.